jamiewar55/GCUf24PROJECT/README.md

 # GCUf24PROJECT
 Arduino Nano AtMega328 code and Android App Code plus .apk for Android App for GCU F24 MEng Project.

+Two Python codes included for viewing of serial monitor data in numerical and graph format.

 Current sensor code needs editing/new current sensor required.
 (Verifies and Uploads but not working with WCS1700) App displaying Brake Temperature, but Arduino code for LCD Screen now displays Battery Temperature.